PhysicsCodesLab/MPSLabXD.jl/docs/src/manual/MPS.md

 The story of a general tensor network starts from a directed graph in space.
 A directed graph is a lattice structure with discrete lattice sites on some spatial points and each site has some directed lines attached to it.
 Each directed line has an arrow on it.
-Some of the lines connect two different sites, while the other lines attach to only one site and have an open end.
+Some of the lines connect two different sites, while each of the other lines attaches to only one site and has an open end.

 Tensor network is a network structure of tensor maps on a directed graph.
-We associate a vector space (or in general, an object of a tensor category) to each of the directed lines and a tensor map to each lattice site.
+We associate a vector space (or in general, an object of a tensor category) to each directed line and a tensor map to each lattice site.
 The arrow on each line is used to distinguish the
 vector space and its dual, i.e., the dual of a vector space ``V`` is represented by a leg of vector space ``V`` with an arrow pointing in the opposite direction.
 A tensor map is a linear map from its domain to codomain.
-We numerate all the lines attached to a site as ``1, ..., N_1+N_2``, and treat the tensor product of the spaces on lines ``1,...,N_1`` as the codomain and treat the tensor product of the spaces on lines ``N_1+1,...,N_1+N_2`` as the domain.
-A tensor is a tensor map with a trivial domain (``N_2=0``), or equivalently, a line corresponding to the unit simple object of the tensor category which can be removed or added as at will.
+We numerate all the lines attached to a site as ``1, ..., N_1+N_2``, and treat the tensor product of the spaces on lines ``1,...,N_1`` as the codomain and that on lines ``N_1+1,...,N_1+N_2`` as the domain.
+A tensor is a tensor map with a trivial domain (``N_2=0``), or equivalently, a line corresponding to the unit simple object of the tensor category which can be removed or added at will.
 If a line connects two sites, it represents a contraction between two tensor maps.
 We also call the lines as legs or bonds.

 Matrix product state is a tensor network that all the lattice sites are ordered in a